Claudia M. Martinez

 In our first session together, here's what you can expect

-The first session is about creating safety, connection, and trust.
-There is no pressure to have the “right” words, to share everything at once, or to move faster than feels comfortable.
-Trauma-informed care means honoring your pace and boundaries from the very beginning.
-We will spend time talking about what has been weighing on you, what feels most urgent right now, and what you hope might change through therapy.
-I may ask gentle questions to better understand your experiences, but the focus is always on helping you feel supported, not overwhelmed.
-For adults, the first session often brings relief simply from being heard and understood without judgment.
-For children, sessions are developmentally appropriate and focused on helping them feel safe, comfortable, and seen.
-Emotional expression is welcomed in whatever way feels most natural—through words, play, or quiet presence.
-Throughout the session, I pay close attention to emotional cues and nervous system responses.
-If something feels too intense, we slow down.
-If grounding or stabilization is needed, we focus there.
-The goal is not to dive into discomfort or trauma right away, but to build a foundation of safety and regulation so deeper work can happen when the time is right.
-Regardless of where you are starting, you will leave with a clearer sense of direction and a roadmap for moving forward.
+The first session is focused on building safety and trust.
+There is no pressure to say the “right” thing or to share everything at once.
+We move at a pace that feels manageable for you.
+We will talk about what has been weighing on you, what feels most urgent, and what you hope might change through therapy.
+I may ask gentle questions to better understand your experiences, but the goal is always to help you feel supported—not overwhelmed.
+For adults, the first session often brings relief simply from being heard without judgment.
+For children, sessions are developmentally appropriate and centered on helping them feel safe and understood.
+Emotional expression is welcome in whatever way feels natural—through words, play, or quiet presence.
+If anything feels too intense, we slow down.
+If grounding or stabilization is needed, we focus there first.
+You can expect to leave with a clearer sense of direction and an initial plan for moving forward.

 The biggest strengths that I bring into our sessions